bytetrap/sea/README.md

 composer install
 ```

-Next, copy the `.env.example` file and rename it to `.env`, configure database connection in `.env` file, then generate the new key to `.env` file.
-Finally, run the following command to publish resources, and complete the installation.
+Then copy the `.env.example` file and rename it to `.env`, configure database connection in `.env` file, and run the following command.

 ```
 php artisan key:generate --ansi